 Chapter 8 briefly addresses the current method for handling of special wastes as well as potential future methods that may be developed by the 5 County Region.
 Chapter 5 presents the waste and recycling system recommendations, as well as the process recommended to be used to secure waste disposal capacity for Regional wastes over the next 10 years.
-A listing of the disposal facilities expected to be designated for disposal of the 5 County Region's municipal wastes is presented in Section 5.23, and a procedure to add additional disposal facilities to the plan in the future is presented in Section 5.26.
+A listing of the disposal facilities expected to be used for disposal of the 5 County Region's municipal wastes is presented in Section 5.23.